Promoting implementation of recommendations on policy, information and data for RD Joint action

 ▪ Continue implementation of the priorities identified in Council Recommendation 2009/C151/02 and the Commission Communication (COM 2008 679) on RD, with a view to ensuring the sustainability of the recommended priority actions and to support the work of the Commission Expert Group on Rare Diseases (CEGRD).

-This JA will expand and consolidate the achievements of the former JAs on RD supported by the European Commission: the Orphanet JA and the EUCERD JA.
-More precisely, this proposal has the ambition to help member states to implement the recommended measures adopted or to be adopted by the CEGRD and to produce the data necessary for countries to do so.
-Interactions between the production of data at the Orphanet database level and the implementation of policy priorities including codification will be strengthened during this JA.RD-Action large geographical coverage is key to success as it will promote the transfer of European recommendations into national policies and the collection of information and concerns from MS to the CEGRD, thus to the European Commission.
+This JA expanded and consolidated the achievements of the former JAs on RD supported by the European Commission: the Orphanet JA and the EUCERD JA.
+More precisely, this project helped member states to implement the recommended measures adopted or to be adopted by the CEGRD and to produce the data necessary for countries to do so.
+Interactions between the production of data at the Orphanet database level and the implementation of policy priorities including codification have been strengthened during this JA.RD-Action large geographical coverage was key to success as it promoted the transfer of European recommendations into national policies and the collection of information and concerns from MS to the CEGRD, thus to the European Commission.

 For more information on the institutions of the RD-ACTION consortium, please refer to the Directory section.